slopezpereyra/slopezpereyra.github.io/_posts/2025-03-11-PoetryTierList.md

 forgettable ones.

 - *Ezequiel Martínez Estrada*: This is an interesting one.
-He is not known outside of Argentina; in a formal sense, he used uncommon resources---e.g. wide use of dodecasyllable verses and original rhythms---.
-From a semantic perspective, he has some *really* memorable poems.
+He is not known outside of Argentina.
+In a formal sense, he used uncommon resources---e.g. wide use of dodecasyllable verses and original rhythms---; from a semantic perspective, he has some *really* memorable poems.
 For instance, the ending of a poem dedicated to nature ends with the following exquisite stanza: